BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/E-Post/first steps/test & purchase/appsource.md

 For both options you need your EKP number.
 If you do not have it at hand, please contact us.

-Atfer installing the app it can be used freely for 30 days.
+After installation the full functionality of the app can be used for 30 days free of charge.
 The postage costs incurred during testing will be billed directly to you via Deutsche Post.

 If the trial period is too short for you, please contact us at **support@belware.de**.
 We will be happy to arrange an individual test period with you.